Where to Stay on Kauai: A Lodging Guide

 Lodging in More Than One Place

-Choosing to stay at more than one place will allow you to focus on destinations nearby, reducing the driving time to and from where you are lodging.
-The most common strategy here is to split time between the north side and the south side.
-This will allow you easy access to places like Princeville, Kalalau Trail, and Ke’e Beach on the North Shore, while your time on the south side will provide easy access to Waimea Canyon and Port Allen where most of the cruises and snorkeling tours depart.
+Staying in more than one location gives you the flexibility to focus on nearby destinations, cutting down on drive time to and from your lodging.
+The most common approach is to split your stay between the north and south sides of the island.
+This gives you easy access to spots like Princeville, the Kalalau Trail, and Ke’e Beach on the North Shore, while your time on the south side puts you close to Waimea Canyon and Port Allen—where most cruises and snorkeling tours depart.

 Best Lodging on the North Side